wdi-sg/gitbook-2018/00-config-deployment/deploy-github-pages/readme.md

 git push -u origin master
 ```

-6. View the now-hosted page! http://username.github.io.
+- View the now-hosted page! http://username.github.io.

-Any changes made to your homepage can be done directly in the `master` branch.

-### Using other repos with GitHub Pages
+#### Using other repos with GitHub Pages

-Github Pages works by serving HTML/CSS/JavaScript files that live in a separate branch.
+Github Pages works by serving HTML/CSS/JavaScript files that live in a separate git branch.

 Think of a branch as a separate "timeline" for your code.
 It can represent a set of different commits.
 We've been dealing with the **master** branch so far, but now we'll introduce a new branch for deployment called **gh-pages**.
 This branch is necessary to deploy to Github Pages, with the exception of your homepage.